ruzcastr/Notebook/README.md

 # License

-MVVMReactiveCocoa is available under the MIT license.
+Notebook is available under the MIT license.